arseni-konakhau/mcp-server--atlassian/memory-bank/progress.md

     - Docker-based deployment with HTTP transport support
     - Container orchestration and management
     - Production-ready security and monitoring
+- **✅ Enhanced User Experience**: Optimized based on user feedback
+  - **Immediate accessibility**: Users see deployment is as simple as one command
+  - **Clear decision guidance**: "Best for" recommendations and pros/cons for each method
+  - **Tool explanations**: Detailed explanations of unfamiliar tools (screen, systemd)
+  - **When to use guidance**: Clear recommendations on when NOT to use certain approaches
 - **✅ HTTP Transport Integration**: Full HTTP access capabilities for remote deployment
   - **Streamable-HTTP Transport**: Primary transport for HTTP access
   - **SSE Transport**: Alternative transport option